5 Things to Know for New Jet Ski Riders

 3) Splash Down…How to Re-Board Your Jet Ski

 Sometimes people fall off their jet ski.
 This is typically no big deal and can even be part of the fun.
 However, there is a method to getting back on.
 You always reboard a ski from the stern (back).
 Simply reach up to the handle behind the seat and pull yourself out of the water onto the back deck of the ski.
 If you are riding tandem, only one person should board at a time.
 Attempting to reboard from the side will cause the ski to flip.
+Don’t rush.
+Take it slow.
+If you’re out of shape and have several failed attempts to reboard you can get very tired, very quickly.
+Relax in the water, think about how you’re going to get back on board and then slowly climb back aboard.

 4) Relax!
 It’ll Hurt Less!

 Many first time riders complain that their hands get tired or they feel slight soreness in their shoulders.
 This occurs because new riders often hold on for dear life.
 Instead, lean forward slightly and relax your grip.
 Keep your elbows slightly bent.
 This will allow you to ride without fatigue.
+Don’t lean too far forward and always be careful not to hit your chin or nose on the handlebar.

 5) Hold Tightly…But Not Too Tight!